AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 A: Projects must first be approved to join the dApp Staking program through governance, either via a referendum or an Astar Community Council (ACC) motion.
 Once approved and listed, projects must secure the minimum staking threshold through community staking to enter an active reward tier and begin earning dApp rewards.

-The thresholds are 30 million ASTR for Tier 3 and 80 million ASTR for Tier 2.
+Tier thresholds are defined as fixed percentages of total ASTR issuance: **0.93% of total issuance for Tier 2** and **0.35% of total issuance for Tier 3**.
+Based on total issuance at the time of the revamp (~8.6B ASTR), these correspond to approximately **~80M ASTR** and **~30M ASTR** respectively.
+The absolute amounts adjust automatically as total issuance changes.

 ### Q: Who reviews projects for continued eligibility?